wp-plugins/simple-download-monitor/readme.txt

 * Track the visitors country.
 * WordPress Shortcode for embedding a download link for a file.
 * Tinymce button in the WordPress post/page editor so you can easily add the shortcode.
+* You can customize the "Download Now" button text of an item to anything you want.
 * Ability to add the download now buttons to your sidebar widget.
 * Create password protected download now buttons.
 Users will only be able to download the file if they enter the correct password
 * Shortcode to show the download counter of a file.
 Use it to show off your file download count.
 * Shortcode to show all the downloads from a particular category.
 * Shortcode to embed a file tree browser for your downloadable files.
 The file browser is ajax based and it shows the files structured by categories.
+* Ability to open the downloads in new browser window or tab.
+When your users click on a download button, it will open in a new window or tab.

 View more details on the [download monitor plugin](http://www.tipsandtricks-hq.com/simple-wordpress-download-monitor-plugin) page.